flowset/flowset-docs/README.md

-# OpenBPM Documentation
+# Flowset Documentation

-This is the main repository of [OpenBPM](https://openbpm.io) documentation.
+This is the main repository of [Flowset](https://flowset.io) documentation.
 Guides are located in the repositories of the respective sample projects.

-The documentation is published at https://docs.openbpm.io.
+The documentation is published at https://docs.flowset.io.

 ## Development